 Some fear that if their body rejected one piercing, it might reject all of them, which is not a crazy theory but also not necessarily the case.
-If you do want to go for it again, opt for a different kind of jewelry material, like niobium or titanium, instead of stainless steel.
-Choosing a different location is a good move, too.
-Above all, be sure that a professional does your piercing so you can trust it'll be done properly and make sure to keep a close eye on it afterward.
+"You can attempt to re-pierce in the same area, but make sure your artist either goes deeper, uses a larger gauge, or chooses a less reactive metal," advises Dr. Cheung.
+Above all, be sure that a professional does your piercing so you can trust it'll be done properly, and make sure to keep a close eye on it afterward.

 If re-piercing, opt for a different kind of jewelry material, like niobium or titanium.
 Stainless steel is more likely to be rejected again.